-- s Unless standing orders provide otherwise, voting on a question shall be by a show of hands.
-At the request of a councillor, the voting on any question shall be recorded so as to show whether each councillor present and voting gave his/her/their vote for or against that question.
-Such a request shall be made before moving on to the next item of business on the agenda. - t The minutes of a meeting shall include an accurate record of the following: - i. the time and place of the meeting; - ii. the names of councillors who are present and the names of councillors who are absent; - iii. interests that have been declared by councillors and non-councillors with voting rights; - iv. the grant of dispensations (if any) to councillors and non-councillors with voting rights; - v. whether a councillor or non-councillor with voting rights left the meeting when matters that they held interests in were being considered; - vi. if there was a public participation session; and - vii. the resolutions made. - u A councillor or a non-councillor with voting rights who has a - disclosable pecuniary interest or another interest as set out in the - Council's code of conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on his/her/their right to participate and vote on that matter. - V No business may be transacted at a meeting unless at least one-third of the whole number of members of the Council are present and in no case shall the quorum of a meeting be less than three.

-See standing order 4d(viii) for the quorum of a committee or sub-committee meeting.

-• w If a meeting is or becomes inquorate no business shall be transacted

-- and the meeting shall be closed.
-The business on the agenda for the meeting shall be adjourned to another meeting. - x A meeting shall not exceed a period of 2 hours, and aim to be completed within 1.5 hours.
+- b) the names of councillors who are present and the names of councillors who are absent; - c) interests that have been declared by councillors and non-councillors with voting rights; - d) the grant of dispensations (if any) to councillors and non-councillors with voting rights; - e) whether a councillor or non-councillor with voting rights left the meeting when matters that they held interests in were being considered; - f) if there was a public participation session; and - g) the resolutions made. - 3.21 A councillor or a non-councillor with voting rights who has a disclosable pecuniary interest or another interest as set out in the Council's code of conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on their right to participate and vote on that matter. - No business may be transacted at a meeting unless at least one-third of the whole number of members of the Council are present and in no case shall the quorum of a meeting be less than three.
+See standing order 4.4(h) for the quorum of a committee or sub-committee meeting. - 3.23 If a meeting is or becomes inquorate no business shall be transacted and the meeting shall be closed.
+The business on the agenda for the meeting shall be adjourned to another meeting. - 3.24 A meeting shall not exceed a period of 2 hours unless extended by a resolution of council.

-4. COMMITTEES AND SUB-COMMITTEES
+4 COMMITTEES AND SUB-COMMITTEES